The Festival was wonderful ~

 with Vanessa Evans, Derek Long, Rebecca Taylor, and Karen Wray

 A mysterious crate of tribal masks appears in the office of a disaffected academic and her struggling young grad student.
 In solving the mystery, they discover what happens when westerners use other people's cultures for their own growth-and about their roles as women.
 Science and spirituality go to war in this drama about responsibility and leaps of faith.

 with Sonja Berggren, Carmen Guo, and Karen Wray

 Again, we wished for another weekend so we could read five more fantastic plays for you.
 That not being an option, we selected five additional plays for Honorable Mention.

 IN THE SECRET CITY by Lisa DeAngelis

 OCTOBER 23, 24, 25, 2015 at THE GARAGE THEATRE

 The art and craft of playwriting can be a lonely experience.
 With Panndora's Box, we provide playwrights with a forum in which their plays can be heard as they come off the page in readings by experienced actors with experienced direction.

-The Festival in the fall isn't the end of the fun.
+The Festival weekend isn't the end of the fun.
 For the past 4 years, PANNDORA has gone on to full productions of one of the winning plays.
 This past spring was MEDUSA UNDONE by Bella Poynton at The Garage Theatre, in 2014 FRAGILE THING CRACKS by Ben Jolivet at the Long Beach Playhouse, 2013 saw CATCHING THE BUTCHER by Adam Seidel at the Long Beach Playhouse, and HOOK UPS by Alexandra Petri premiered in 2012 at the Empire Theatre in Santa Ana.
 Which one will it be this year?
 The PANNDORANS are in session to decide which play will receive a full production next spring 2016 at the Garage.